Showing posts with label Barbara Hershey. Show all posts

 Candles, Candles, Everywhere

 Candle stores and vendors were like the Starbucks of the Sixties; you couldn't take two steps on Telegraph Avenue without bumping into one.
-I had a beloved star-shaped rainbow candle in my room (back when they were, y'know, just rainbows and not my way of coming out to my parents) and, of course, my sister made her own
+I had a beloved star-shaped rainbow candle in my room (back when they were, y'know, just rainbows and not my way of coming out to my parents), and, of course, my sister made her own

 The Single Wing Turquoise Bird

 How's that for a '60s name?
-Psychedelic light shows and avant-garde multimedia theater was all the rage.
+Psychedelic light shows and avant-garde multimedia theater were all the rage.
 Not only did every youth-culture movie feature at least one sequence of freak-out visuals, but the phenomenon went mainstream with 2001: A Space Odyssey.
-In The Baby Maker, Tish and friends attend a light show performance by The Single Wing Turquoise Bird, a real-life performance troupe that is still in existence.
+In The Baby Maker, Tish and her friends attend a light show performance by The Single Wing Turquoise Bird, a real-life performance troupe that is still in existence.

 Although it’s one of my favorites, I don't mean to paint The Baby Maker as some kind of undiscovered classic.
 It’s shot in the flat, undistinguished style of a TV movie, the hippie trappings and dialogue can be a bit distancing, and modern audiences may find the tempo a tad sluggish.
 But it's notable now for its "my body, my choice" attitude about a woman's personal freedom and pregnancy.